Skip to main content

 Financial Aid Offer: A financial aid offer is a document sent by a postsecondary institution to a student that outlines the amounts and details of the financial aid being offered to the student, which may include scholarships, grants, loans, employment, or other forms of financial assistance to pay for college expenses.
 Sometimes schools refer to these as financial aid “awards”, although this term is outdated.
 Schools should refer to these as financial aid offers.

-Educational Loan: Money borrowed from the federal government, a college or university, or a private source like a bank or financial institution to pay for educational expenses and must be paid back with interest.
+Educational Loan: Money borrowed from the federal government, a college or university, or a private source like a bank or financial institution to pay for educational expenses, and must be paid back with interest.

-Federal Loan: Also known as the Direct Loan Program, which allows eligible students and parents to borrow directly from the U.S. Department of Education at participating colleges or universities.
-Federal student loans include Direct Subsidized, Direct Unsubsidized and the Direct PLUS programs for parents of dependent students and graduate or professional students.
+Federal Loan: Also known as the Federal Direct Loan Program, which allows eligible students and parents to borrow directly from the U.S. Department of Education at participating colleges or universities.
+Federal student loans include Direct Subsidized, Direct Unsubsidized, and the Federal Direct PLUS programs for parents of dependent students and graduate or professional students.
 Federal student loans must be paid back to the lender after graduation or when you drop below half-time enrollment.

-Federal Direct Subsidized Student Loan: A Direct Subsidized Loan is an undergraduate federal student loan based on financial need and offers students a reduced, fixed interest rate and flexible repayment terms.
+Federal Direct Subsidized Student Loan: A Federal Direct Subsidized Loan is an undergraduate federal student loan based on financial need and offers students a reduced, fixed interest rate and flexible repayment terms.
 Interest is subsidized, meaning it does not accrue to the borrower, while in an in-school, grace, or deferment period.
 Annual and aggregate limits apply.

-- Grace period – A period of time when the borrower does not have to pay money toward a loan.
-For most federal student loans, this is six-months after you graduate, leave school or drop below half-time enrollment.
+• Grace period – A period of time when the borrower does not have to pay money toward a loan.
+For most federal student loans, this is six-months after you graduate, leave school, or drop below half-time enrollment.

 Federal Direct Unsubsidized Student Loan: An unsubsidized loan offers students a fixed interest rate and flexible repayment terms.
 It is not based on financial need.
 Interest begins to accrue when the loan is disbursed and can be paid while the student is enrolled or when loan repayment begins.
 Annual and aggregate limits apply.

-Federal Direct Graduate PLUS Loan: Direct Graduate PLUS Loans are federal loans that graduate or professional students use to help pay for education expenses.
+Federal Direct Graduate PLUS Loan: Federal Direct Graduate PLUS Loans are federal loans that graduate or professional students use to help pay for education expenses.
 A credit check for adverse credit history is required for eligibility.
 Interest begins to accrue when the loan is disbursed and can be paid while the student is enrolled or when loan repayment begins.

-Federal Direct Parent PLUS Loan: Direct Parent PLUS Loans are federal loans that parents of dependent undergraduate students can use to help pay for education expenses.
+Federal Direct Parent PLUS Loan: Federal Direct Parent PLUS Loans are federal loans that parents of dependent undergraduate students can use to help pay for education expenses.
 Parents must pass a credit check for adverse credit history to qualify for PLUS loans.

 Private Loan: A student or parent loan from a bank, credit union, private company, a nonprofit or state-affiliated lender, or from the college or university directly to pay for educational costs.
 Interest begins to accrue when the loan is disbursed, and repayment begins while the student is still enrolled in school.